saurabh1088/notes/iOS/Debug/Debug.md

 Prints the variable.
 Note : angular brackets are not required.

 ### frame variable OR fr v
-Displays local variables in the current stack frame.
+Displays all local variables in the current stack frame.

+// TODO : Confirm this command (type lookup) if it's valid
 ### type lookup